What to Visit in Bosnia and Herzegovina

 Tours in Sarajevo offer to visitors cognitions that in the area of 500 square meters are located four religious sacraments: mosque, catholic cathedral, orthodox church, and synagogue.
 The walk through the city of Sarajevo is a walk through its history.

 TOURS FROM SARAJEVO

-Tour to Travnik and Jajce from Sarajevo is a lovely experience where you can explore central Bosnia.
-Its two most beautiful towns.
+A tour to Travnik and Jajce from Sarajevo is a lovely experience where you can explore central Bosnia.
+It’s the two most beautiful towns.

-Beautiful coffee shop on the corner will serve You best Bosnian coffee that You can taste.
+A beautiful coffee shop on the corner will serve You the best Bosnian coffee that You can taste.
 In the same place, Franc Joseph tasted his best coffee paying it with golden coin back then…

 Ivo Andric, Winner of the 1961 Nobel Prize in Literature.
 He wrote the famous novel “The Bridge on the Drina”.
 It is a historical novel.
 The story spans about four centuries and covers the Ottoman and Austro-Hungarian periods of the region, with a particular emphasis on the lives, destinies, and relations of the local inhabitants.